-Third-country citizen expatriates are not subject to social security, if they are on assignment in Hungary, and their assignment does not exceed two years and none of the above agreements apply.
+Third-country/jurisdiction citizen expatriates are not subject to social security, if they are on assignment in Hungary, and their assignment does not exceed 2 years and none of the above agreements apply.

-EEA country and totalization agreement country citizens who are assigned from a non-EEA or non-totalization agreement country to Hungary can be exempt from Hungarian social security contributions if their assignment’s duration is no longer than two years and they can prove that in the country from which they are assigned they are subject to statutory social insurance.
+EEA country/jurisdiction and totalization agreement country/jurisdiction citizens who are assigned from a non-EEA or non-totalization agreement country/jurisdiction to Hungary can be exempt from Hungarian social security contributions if their assignment’s duration is no longer than 2 years and they can prove that in the country/jurisdiction from which they are assigned they are subject to statutory social insurance.

-Certain income items (which are not subject to social security) are subject to a health care charge (generally 22 percent).
-The charge is payable either by the employer or the employee.
+Certain income items (which are not subject to social security) are subject to a social tax (generally 17.5 percent).
+The social tax is payable either by the employer or the employee.

 Are there any gift, wealth, estate, and/or inheritance taxes in Hungary?